right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 which automatically puts your status into the sewer.
 Just don't do it, or find a way to approach from a different angle.

 Bars and Clubs: Bars and clubs will almost never reward a guy using a directly interest-conveying approach.
 Bars and clubs are an extremely high-stimulus environment, so to approach here, you need to be more interesting, commanding, and fun than the environment (most girls are there to hang with their friends, get drunk, and let the music and flashing lights distract them from the problems in their daily lives) around you.
 The relationship and childhood questions are best suited for bars and clubs.
 You've got to be loud and project over the noise to be heard and understood.
 This is where most guys think they will get laid, get lucky, and find a decent girlfriend.
 Just because there is more to choose from and they are wearing slutty clothing does not mean that the women there are of good quality.
 The best reports I get from my students are from when they approached girls in the daytime: a store, mall, or even a fast-food joint.
-Don't get me wrong; there is a lot to be said about the nightlife, but the best girlfriends
+Don't get me wrong; there is a lot to be said about the nightlife, but the best girlfriendsyou'll get will be a result of a daytime non-club environment.

----

-# THE PASSPORT

-you'll get will be a result of a daytime non-club environment.
 All the techniques you'll ever need to meet and keep women are in here.

 ---